connelldave/botocove/README.md

 at scale. **Test carefully and make idempotent changes**!
 Please read available arguments to understand safe experimentation with this package.

-## Requirements
+## Pre-requisites and Info

 An IAM user with `sts:assumerole` privilege, and accounts that have a trust relationship to the IAM user's account.

-By default, the IAM user is expected to be in an AWS Organization Master account
+By default, the IAM user is expected to be in an AWS Organization Master account.
+You can alter nearly all behaviour of Cove with appropriate [arguments](#arguments)

+Cove will not execute a function call in the account it's called from.

-Default (customisable if unsuitable) expectations are:
+Default requirements are:

 In the organization master account:
 * IAM permissions `sts:assumerole`, `sts:get-caller-identity` and